richthegeek/money-api/README.md

 money-api
 =========

-Provide a server using OpenExchangeRates data for converting currencies nicely
+Provide a server using OpenExchangeRates data for converting currencies nicely.

+There is a version running at http://oer-cache.herokuapp.com/ but you are free to run your own.
+Putting it on heroku should be as simple as clone+push (plus setting the key envvar).

 To use this server:
  1. Create an API key on OpenExchangeRates.org